The Signs of Laminitis in Horses

 What is laminitis in horses?

-• Severe cases of founder can, unfortunately, result in the rotation of the coffin bone and eventual breaking through the sole of the hoof.
+• In extreme cases of founder, the coffin bone will push through the sole of the hoof.

 feel the hoof with your hands